SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 If there is an `app/` directory with content, it will serve that instead.

-:point_right: Create an `app/` directory, at the same level as the `db/` and `srv/` directories, and create an `index.html` file within it, containing the following:
+:point_right: Create an `app/` directory, at the same level as the `db/` and `srv/` directories.
+This directory that will contain the app files.

+:point_right: Create the `webapp/` directory as a child of the `app/` and create an `index.html` file within it, containing the following.

 ```html
 <!DOCTYPE html>